 About Me

-A second line of research focuses on gender and democratic politics.
-My new book Aiding Empowerment: Democracy Promotion and Gender Equality in Politics, co-authored with Saskia Brechenmacher and published with Oxford University Press, documents how international democracy support for gender equality in politics has evolved over the last thirty years and how effective these programs have been.
+In addition to my work on political violence, I conduct research on gender and democratic politics.
+My book Aiding Empowerment: Democracy Promotion and Gender Equality in Politics, co-authored with Saskia Brechenmacher and published with Oxford University Press (2024), documents how international democracy support for gender equality in politics has evolved over the last thirty years and how effective these programs have been.
 Drawing on research in Kenya, Nepal, Morocco, and Myanmar, we examine the varied methods aid providers use to challenge patriarchal political structures and support local reformers, identify persisting challenges and promising innovations, and make practical recommendations for reform.